johnwmillr/johnwmillr.github.io/_posts/2017-08-21-scraping-genius-lyrics.markdown

 It turns out it's not too difficult to start pulling data from the Genius website.
 Genius provides an API that allows nerds to programatically access song and artist data from their website.
 What the Genius API *doesn't* provide, however, is a way to download the lyrics themselves.
 With a little help from [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) though, we're able to grab the song lyrics without too much more work.

 Let's get started.
 You can download [this Jupyter notebook]({{site.url}}/assets/code/scraping-genius-lyrics.ipynb) to follow along with the code in this post.
-You can also head over to my [GeniusAPI repository](https://github.com/johnwmillr/geniusapi) to check out the full python package.
+You can also head over to my [GeniusLyrics repository](https://github.com/johnwmillr/GeniusLyrics) to check out the full python package.

 ### The Genius API ###